ssneww/vietnamese-sign-language-recognition-v-spoter/Readme.md

 ## Introduction

-SPOTER (Sign POse-based TransfomER) is a Transformer-based framework for recognizing isolated sign language words using skeletal pose data.
+SPOTER (Sign Pose-based Transfomer) is a Transformer-based framework for recognizing isolated sign language words using skeletal pose data.
 Designed for lightweight deployment on handheld devices, SPOTER achieves state-of-the-art accuracy on benchmarks like WLASL100 and LSA64 by modeling temporal and spatial dependencies in pose sequences.

 ## Improvements